-Stocks surge higher after unemployment claims post record surge
+Stocks surge has Dow flirting with bear-market exit

 |CONTINENTAL RESOURCES

-Banks slid as buying across most of the Treasury complex flattened the yield curve.
-The yield on the 10-year note was down 6.4 basis points at 0.792 percent while the yield on the 3-month bill, which fell below zero on Wednesday, was higher by 3.6 bps at -0.01 percent.
+Banks gained even as buying across the Treasury complex flattened the yield curve.
+The yield on the 10-year note was down 5.8 basis points at 0.798 percent while the yield on the 3-month bill, which fell below zero on Wednesday, was little changed at -0.048 percent.

 |Ticker